FelixRizzolli/LearningHubMonolith/courses/vueschool/vuejs-3-fundamentals-with-the-composition-api/README.md

         ----

         v-for is reactive as well.
-If we push an item to the items array then the loop will automatically update and the item will be included on the page.
+If we push an item to the items array, the loop will automatically update and the item will be included on the page.
 Likewise for remove.
      -->
     <li v-for="({ id, label }, index) in items" :key="id">